jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 # Conclusion

-infrastructure as code demands programatic control over infrastructure. not only do we need to script the constructuion of specfic nodes so they contain the appropriate components and configurations to build an application we also need to control the instanciation of node and ensure they are properly integrated their to the production network such control is common during development phases. many production envrionments are manually configuration, they creates a disconnect between the desired automation of CICD pipelines and the reality of the statically configured last mile of connectivity.
+Infrastructure as code demands programatic control over infrastructure.
+Automated constructuion of nodes ensures they reliably contain appropriate components and configurations to implement the service.
+Programatic control of infrastructure ensures services are properly integrated with the production environment.
+These controls are common during development.
+Ensuring the same experience for production reduces deployment friction and leads to improvement in the user experience.
+Moving services to a cloud native model is necessary to ensure the steps that are built and tested during development are valid for the production environment.

 <!--- note disaggration of ood and account app -->

-moving services to a cloud native model is necessary to ensure the steps that are built and tested during development are valid for the production environment. by relocating user-aware connection routing to our application proxies for ssh and web applications we were able to focus the CICD pipeline on nodes that can be readily hosted on a cloud platform that supports the VM abstraction. we provide an on-site cloud computing environment with on OpenStack. we used this environment as our cloud-native target for the CICD pipelines. by exposing or cluster-specific network as provider network to our production environment, we are able to control the development and production using identical infrastructure code for both development and production deployments. this ensures we don't introduce untested code just to address bespoke configuration in production. the infrastructure code remains the same in all environments and only the configuration values change based on dev or prod targets. this software controlled infrastructure is critical for a building reliable automation pipelines that are responsive to bug fixes and new application features.
+We introduced user-based application routing for SSH and HTTP connections to the HPC environment.
+We leveraged on-site cloud computing resources in our RCS to build CICD pipelines for our applicaiton routers and OOD services creating a SDHPC framework.
+This framework has facilated a data and cluster migration project while minimizing user disruptions.
+The SDHPC is responsive to bug fixes and supports timely deployment of feature enhancements.

+Data migrations are complex undertakings.
+The longer data sits still the harder it becomes to move.
+This experience is leading us to explore continuous data movement to reduce the dwell time and dependency on specific storage hardware.
+We are also expanding use of the image factory model to simplify introduction of new HPC service and reduce maintanence overhead.
+By creating consistent CICD workflows between development and production to deploy application routers we have moved our HPC cluster to a cloud-native orientation that provides comprehensive control over the user experience.